MilanRadeta/MontyHallSimulation/README.md

 These results do not vary when changing the number of doors.
 ##### Switch and Switch Once
 For the edge case of N = 3, the values are the same, since the strategy is performed in the same way.
-For N > 3 the results differ, but the Switch strategy reverts back to situation where N = 3.
+For N > 3 the results differ, but the Switch strategy reverts back to situation where N = 3 in the end.
 ##### Keep and Switch Once
 The two strategies are complementary.
 Aligns with 1/N vs 2/N theory.